Opening: April 9, 2018

-Wind River Family & Community Health Care is seeking applicants for the position of Public Health Nurse, (PHN).
+Wind River Family & Community Health Care is seeking applicants for the position of Public Health Nurse (PHN).
 Wind River Family & Community Health Care provides ambulatory health care for the service population of the Wind River Reservation.
-The PHN serves as a member of the medical team in the outpatient clinic/treatment room area at the Wind River Family & Community Health Care Center, located in Arapahoe, Riverton and Ethete Wyoming.
+The PHN serves as a member of the care team at Wind River Family & Community Health Care Center, located in Arapahoe, Riverton, and Ethete Wyoming.

-The candidate will provide quality comprehensive nursing services to individuals, families, communities and schools supported by evidence based practice.
-The PHN will be responsible to lead mobilization efforts by developing and coordinating services with a multidisciplinary care team to positively impact services to high risk groups, to contain communicable disease outbreaks including: food borne illnesses, immunization preventable illnesses, TB and sexually transmitted disease The role of the PHN incluses home visits in the areas of Maternal Child Health, prenatal to geriatric nursing, chronic patients with varying health conditions, and school health to provide immunization updates.
+The candidate will oversee quality comprehensive nursing services to individuals, families, communities, and schools supported by evidence-based practice.
+The PHN will be responsible to lead mobilization efforts by developing and coordinating services with a multidisciplinary care team.
+The goals of these services are to positively impact high-risk groups, and to monitor and contain communicable disease outbreaks.
+The role of the PHN includes home visits in the areas of Maternal Child Health, patient care across the lifespan, and community outreach events.

-A Bachelors of Science degree from and accredited School of Nursing, and a minimum of 5 years experience working in a progressively more responsible nursing position.
+A Bachelors of Science degree from an accredited school of nursing, and a minimum of 3 years experience working in a community health setting.

 Independently makes home visits, elicits or explains medical information, provides basic care and education to patients with a wide variety of conditions, illnesses or injuries.